 Youtube Cards usually appear in the upper right corner of the video in the form of small text boxes.
 They’re used either as a call-to-action or a snippet of information related to the video.

-When using Youtube, you want to encourage people to click to your website.
+When using Youtube, you want to encourage people to click on your website.
 To enhance your click-through rate, you can use Youtube Cards to as a way to compel people to access your website.
 When using Youtube Cards, you can:

 - Encourage people to sign up to your mailing list

 - Alert customers about discounts on your site

 - Deliver customers directly to a product or service webpage

 - Take customers to your social media profiles